20 – Keith Richards – Pirates of the Caribbean

 Our 20 Best Musician Cameos and Roles In The Movies article is a fun look at 20 films in which famous rock and roll artists appear either as themselves or a character for just a scene or two in a major motion picture.
-While there are a handful of musicians who have actually had starring roles in motion pictures such as David Bowie, Cher and Madonna most musicians who have participated just in cameos found that acting in a motion picture was not as easy as they thought it might have been.
-Some of them have done an amazing job while others seem to be little out of place.
+While there are a handful of musicians who have actually had starring roles in motion pictures, such as David Bowie, Cher, and Madonna, most musicians who have participated just in cameos found that acting in a motion picture was not as easy as they thought it might have been.
+Some of them have done a fantastic job, while others seem to be a little out of place.

-So what defines the best cameo?
+So, what defines the best cameo?
 We would have to say the ones that are obviously the most entertaining to view.
-Sometimes the worst acting jobs in the world actually are the most enjoyable to watch.
-Like the old saying “it was so bad it was good.” and of course there are some cameos that are just really good.
-Our best musicians cameos in the movies will include those who just appeared in one shot or one scene, while also including some that had very small roles in the motion picture.
-We ruled out the movies in which musicians had starring roles which really calls for a separate article.
+Sometimes, the worst acting jobs in the world are actually the most enjoyable to watch.
+Like the old saying, “It was so bad, it was good.”
+Of course, some cameos are just excellent.
+Our best musicians’ cameos in the movies will include those who just appeared in one shot or one scene while also including some who had tiny roles in the motion picture.
+We ruled out the movies where musicians had starring roles, which calls for a separate article.
 This will be fun.

 # 20 – Keith Richards – Pirates of the Caribbean

 We start out our Best Musician Cameos In The Movies article with one of the most perfectly cast roles in movie history.
 Keith Richards as a pirate.
-The man just looks like a pirate.
-He’s got the skin of a pirate and of course the attitude of a pirate.
-So being cast as Jack Sparrow’s father was genius casting 101.
+The man looks like a pirate.
+He’s got the skin of a pirate and, of course, the attitude of a pirate.
+So, being cast as Jack Sparrow’s father was genius casting 101.

 # 19 – Donnie Dacus – Hair (Role)

-This is one that doesn’t often get mentioned, but in 1979 the band Chicago’s guitarist Donnie Dacus had a semi starring role in the motion picture Hair.
-Most people really didn’t know who Donnie Dacus was because Chicago was based more on band image than as individual stars with the exception of Peter Cetera, so this one kind of got lost along the way.
+This one does not often get mentioned, but in 1979, the band Chicago’s guitarist Donnie Dacus had a semi-starring role in the motion picture Hair.
+Most people didn’t know who Donnie Dacus was because Chicago was based more on band image than as individual stars except Peter Cetera, so this one kind of got lost along the way.
 Additionally, Donnie Dacus had replaced Terry Kath in the band and had only worked with Chicago for a couple of years.
-However Donnie Dacus does a great job as a hippie which probably wasn’t too far from his real character as a musician.
+However, Donnie Dacus does a great job as a hippie, which probably wasn’t too far from his real character as a musician.

 # 18 – Bruce Springsteen – High Fidelity (Cameo)

-When Bruce Springsteen appeared in the John Cusack film High Fidelity much was made over the appearance because Bruce Springsteen have never before appeared in a motion picture.
-However, the cameo turned out to be a dream sequence and in the end was pretty disappointing, but it was still a big deal because it was Bruce Springsteen .
+When Bruce Springsteen appeared in the John Cusack film High Fidelity, much was made over the appearance because Bruce Springsteen had never before appeared in a motion picture.
+However, the cameo turned out to be a dream sequence and, in the end, was pretty disappointing, but it was still a big deal because it was Bruce Springsteen.

 # 16 – Flea – Back To The Future (Cameo/Role)

-The Red Hot Chili Peppers extraordinary bassist we all know as Flea has appeared in multiple movies but our favorite character was Needles that he played in the Back to the Future movie series.
+The Red Hot Chili Peppers’ extraordinary bassist, we all know as Flea, has appeared in multiple movies.
+Still, our favorite character was Needles, who he played in the Back to the Future movie series.
 Our favorite scene was when he dared Michael J Fox’s character to stick his card in the machine.
-The stare down dare that Flea’s character Needles gives Marty McFly in that scene is priceless.
+The stare-down dare that Flea’s character, Needles, gives Marty McFly in that scene is priceless.

 # 15 – Lemmy – Airheads (Cameo)

 AirHeads has always been one of our favorite movies.
-When Motorhead’s legendary Lemmy appears in the crowd and confess he was editor of the school magazine we just couldn’t stop laughing.
+When Motorhead’s legendary Lemmy appears in the crowd and confesses he was the editor of the school magazine, we just can’t stop laughing.

 # 14 – Gene Simmons – Runaway (Role)

-Gene Simmons of Kiss was cast as the villain in this Tom Selleck Motion Picture Runaway in the mid-1990s.
+Gene Simmons of Kiss was cast as the villain in this Tom Selleck Motion Picture Runaway in 1984.
 So many people were surprised at how good Gene Simmons actually was in this film.
-He had a stare to him that sent chills all the way down to your rock and roll boots.
+He had a stare to him that sent chills all the way down to your rock-and-roll boots.

 # 13 – Mick Jagger and David Johansen – Freejack